Terms and Conditions

 What’s in these terms?

 These terms tell you the rules for using our application at surveybooker.co.uk.
-Any reference to the “Customer” refers to the parties who subscribe to our application and any reference to the “Supplier” refers to us as The Prop Tech Group Ltd. These following Product Terms make up the “Agreement”.
+Any reference to the “Customer” refers to the parties who subscribe to our application and/or any potential customers who view or use our system as part of any demonstration.
+Any reference to the “Supplier” refers to us as The Prop Tech Group Ltd. These following Product Terms make up the “Agreement”.

 We recommend that you take the time to carefully read, and make sure you fully understand, everything in this Agreement.

 1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 Authorised Users: those employees, agents and independent contractors of the Customer whose details are set out in the Agreement Details, where one has been provided, or as stated on the Customer’s invoice and who are authorised by the Customer to use the Services, in accordance with the terms of this Agreement.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in the UK are open for business.